 Mobile internet operators in Uganda

 For a long time there were 3 main mobile internet operators in Uganda, but now there are 4:

-However, in April 2020 there was a new competitor on the Uganda sim card market: Lycamobile.
-This UK based brand is expanding its services to Africa and where Lycamobile is mostly operating as a MVNO (Mobile Virtual Network Operator) like in Europe for example, they actually have a NTO (National Telecommunications Operator) license in Uganda.
+In April 2020 there was a new competitor on the Uganda sim card market: Lycamobile.
+This UK based brand is expanding its services to Africa and where in Europe, Lycamobile is mostly operating as a MVNO (Mobile Virtual Network Operator), they actually have a NTO (National Telecommunications Operator) license in Uganda.
 This means Lycamobile operates on its own network.

 Where to buy a Uganda sim card

 When flying into the country it is best to buy a sim card at Entebbe Airport.
 Click on the link to read my extensive sim card guide for Entebbe Airport.
 If for some reason you couldn’t buy a sim card for Uganda at the airport or you are traveling overland then I recommend you to go to one of the mobile internet providers service centers.

 Everywhere on the side of the streets you will see kiosk of the mobile internet providers, however not every shop sells sim cards for tourists.
 Since every sim card needs to be registered with your passport and an official photo not every kiosk is able to sign you up.

 The mobile internet shops have so called service centers and only here tourists can buy prepaid sim cards.

 Buying a Lycamobile sim card in Uganda is a little more difficult as there are not that many Lycamobile retailers yet.
 For example at Entebbe Airport and in Entebbe I did not see any Lycamobile retailers, neither throughout the country.
 I only found Lycamobile retailers in Kampala.